cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 ```

-## Demo

-### Verify timing closure
+## Verify timing closure

-You should first verify that your design has reached *timing closure*, which means that the logic you've designed can be run correctly at the clock speed you specify.
+You should verify that your design has reached *timing closure*, which means that the logic you've designed can be run correctly at the clock speed you specify.
 The clock speed for Lab 3 is currently set at 15.625MHz, which is sufficient for our solution but YMMV.

 To verify timing closure, run `make impl`.
 Then, examine the `output/post_route_timing_summary_report.txt` file that is generated as part of the implementation proces.
 Look for the section of the report that discusses the timing for the processor's clock, which is unhelpfully named `clk_processor_design_1_clk_wiz_0_0`.
 This part of the report looks like this:
 ```